-The timeline to complete the process for a specific Public Policy Transmission Need depends on many factors including the PSC process, complexity of the needs and proposals, number of needs identified, numbers of proposals submitted, and review by stakeholders and NYISO Board.
+The timeline to complete the process for a specific Public Policy Transmission Need depends on many factors including the PSC process, complexity of the needs and proposals, numbers of proposals submitted, and review by stakeholders and NYISO Board.
 Table 1 provides an illustrative timeline for each process step following the PSC's identification of a Public Policy Transmission Need.
 The NYISO staff will make the best effort to complete the process as efficiently as possible.